Eluem/SideScrollingHackAndSlash/README.md

 - Lightning bolt can trigger grenades
 - Jumping into ledges causes you to hang from them, you can tap down to drop off or jump from that state
 - You can catch fireballs if you grab them with the right timing
-- Dashing into the thrust deals more damage (it scales based on speed)
-- The falling stab also scales on speed